Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 | On-site assessment | At start | $250 (non-refundable) | Trivial — but it’s the first dollar, and it’s non-refundable. |

-Look at stage four.
-By the time the unit leaves the factory, you’ve paid 100% of the unit contract — and there is still nothing on your property for an appraiser or inspector to look at.
-A traditional construction loan releases money through “draws” tied to on-site progress: foundation poured, framing up, roof on, and so on.
-A unit being assembled in a factory in another county produces zero on-site progress for months.
-That’s the trap.
+Look at the fourth row.
+By the time the unit leaves the factory, you’ve paid 100% of the Unit Contract — and there is still nothing on your property for an appraiser or inspector to look at.
+A traditional construction loan releases money through “draws” tied to on-site progress: foundation poured, framing up, roof on.
+A unit being assembled in a factory two counties away produces zero on-site progress for months.
+That is the trap, in one sentence: the most expensive moment of a prefab build comes before there’s anything in your yard to pay against.

 The three clean ways out of the trap

-- Use a loan that puts cash in your hands up front — a HELOC, home equity loan, cash-out refinance, or home equity investment.
-Because you control the cash, you can pay the factory on its schedule without waiting on a lender’s draw.
-This is why equity-rich homeowners have the easiest time with prefab.
+- 1. Put cash in your hands up front.
+A HELOC, home equity loan, cash-out refinance, or home equity investment hands you money you control, so you can pay the factory on its schedule without waiting on a draw.
+This is why equity-rich homeowners have the easiest time with prefab — and why so much existing ADU financing quietly favors them.

-- Use a renovation loan that allows large upfront disbursements.
-As of Fannie Mae Selling Guide Announcement SEL-2025-10 (Dec.
-10, 2025), HomeStyle Renovation now permits lenders to disburse up to 50% of total renovation costs upfront for materials, permits, architectural fees, and — crucially for prefab — deposits on factory-built ADUs.
-This change is recent enough that most articles haven’t caught up.
-It directly addresses the factory deposit problem.
+- 2. Use a renovation loan that allows large upfront disbursements.
+As of Fannie Mae Selling Guide Announcement SEL-2025-10 (December 10, 2025), HomeStyle Renovation now lets lenders disburse up to 50% of total renovation costs at closing — explicitly including materials, permits, architectural and design fees, and reimbursement of a borrower’s deposit (when the borrower intends to finance all renovation costs).
+The same announcement removed the prior $50,000 renovation-cost cap for manufactured homes.
+That 50%-at-closing rule is, in practice, the closest thing to an agency-backed bridge for a prefab factory deposit — and it’s recent enough that most articles haven’t caught up.

-- Use a one-time-close construction-to-permanent loan with a modular-experienced lender.
-These lenders write factory deposits directly into the draw schedule and release funds against a factory invoice plus a financial review of the manufacturer, rather than demanding on-site progress for the factory payment.
-The catch: you have to find a lender who does this.
-A generalist loan officer at a big retail bank often can’t.
+- 3. Use a one-time-close construction-to-permanent loan with a modular-experienced lender.
+These lenders write factory deposits directly into the draw schedule and release funds against a factory invoice plus a review of the manufacturer, rather than demanding on-site progress for that payment.
+The catch is that you have to find them — a generalist loan officer at a big retail bank often can’t do it.

 The seven realistic ways to finance a prefab ADU are cash, a home equity line of credit (HELOC), a home equity loan, a cash-out refinance, a renovation or construction loan (including Fannie Mae HomeStyle Renovation, Freddie Mac CHOICERenovation, and FHA 203(k)), a home equity investment (HEI), and manufacturer-linked financing.
-Each differs on how much equity it requires, whether it preserves your existing mortgage, and — critically for prefab — whether it can fund the factory deposit before installation.
+They differ on three things that matter most for prefab: how much equity they require, whether they let you keep your existing mortgage, and — critically — whether they can fund the factory deposit before installation.
+There is no universal “best”; there’s the one that fits your equity, your current mortgage rate, and your manufacturer’s payment schedule.

-- HELOC (home equity line of credit): a revolving credit line secured by your home; you draw what you need, often with a variable rate.
+- HELOC (home equity line of credit): a revolving credit line secured by your home; you draw what you need, usually at a variable rate.

 - Cash-out refinance: you replace your existing mortgage with a new, larger one and pocket the difference.

-- One-time-close (OTC) construction-to-permanent: a single loan covering construction that automatically converts to a permanent mortgage when the build is done — one closing, one set of costs.
+- One-time-close (OTC) construction-to-permanent: a single loan that covers construction and automatically converts to a permanent mortgage when the build is done — one closing, one set of costs.

 1. Cash

-Punchline: if you have it, cash sidesteps the entire factory-deposit problem — there’s no lender draw schedule to clash with.
-You still must verify permits, code, and zoning before you spend a dollar, and you give up liquidity and the chance to leverage rising home value, but no path is simpler or faster to the manufacturer’s milestones.
+Punchline: if you have it, cash sidesteps the entire factory-deposit problem — there’s no draw schedule to clash with.
+You still verify permits, code, and zoning before you spend a dollar, and you give up liquidity and the chance to leverage rising home value, but no path is faster to the manufacturer’s milestones.
+Most homeowners pair cash with one other path: the Urban Institute notes the lopsided reality that, absent good financing options, a large share of homeowners drain savings or borrow from family to fund home projects.
+If you’d rather not, read on.

 2. HELOC or home equity loan

-Punchline: for equity-rich homeowners, a second lien is often the cleanest way to cover a factory deposit, because the cash lands in your account and you control the timing.
-A HELOC gives flexible, draw-as-you-go access; a home equity loan gives a fixed lump sum with fixed payments.
-Both let you keep your existing first mortgage untouched — a meaningful advantage if you locked a low rate years ago.
+Punchline: for equity-rich homeowners, a second lien is often the cleanest way to cover a factory deposit, because the cash lands in your account and you control the timing — and you keep your existing first mortgage untouched, which is a real advantage if you locked a low rate years ago.
+A HELOC gives flexible, draw-as-you-go access at a usually-variable rate; a home equity loan gives a fixed lump sum with fixed payments, which pairs neatly with a known-cost turnkey prefab.

-The honest tradeoffs: your home is the collateral, so a default puts the house at risk.
-A HELOC’s rate is typically variable, so your payment can move.
-And your current equity may not be enough to cover an all-in prefab budget that runs past $250,000.
-We never quote specific rates as promises — rates depend on your credit, your lender, and the market on the day you lock.
+The honest tradeoffs: your home is the collateral, so default puts the house at risk.
+A HELOC’s rate is typically variable, so the payment can move.
+And here’s the constraint that surprises people — home equity lending is generally capped around 80% of your home’s current value and ignores the future value the ADU will add, so your available equity may simply not reach an all-in prefab budget north of $250,000.
+The Urban Institute’s data underlines who this path really serves: the average HELOC borrower’s credit score exceeds 760.
+We never quote specific rates as promises — your rate depends on your credit, your lender, and the market on the day you lock.

 3. Cash-out refinance

-Punchline: a cash-out refinance rolls everything into one new mortgage and one monthly payment, which is tidy — but it replaces your existing loan, so it’s painful if your current rate is well below today’s market.
+Punchline: a cash-out refinance rolls everything into one new mortgage and one payment, which is tidy — but it replaces your existing loan, so it’s painful if your current rate is well below today’s market.
 It shines when you were going to refinance anyway, or when you need a larger sum than a second lien comfortably allows.
-Like any equity path, the cash arrives up front, so the factory-deposit problem disappears.
+Like every equity path, the cash arrives up front, so the factory-deposit problem disappears.
+The math to run before you sign: compare the blended lifetime cost of refinancing your whole balance at today’s rate against keeping your low first mortgage and adding a smaller second lien.
+For a homeowner sitting on a sub-4% mortgage, a cash-out refinance can quietly cost more over time than the ADU itself.

-Once you have your prefab quote and payment schedule in hand, the next move is comparing real financing lanes with people who understand construction.
-Loan availability, terms, and approval are never guaranteed.
+Once you’ve got your prefab quote and payment schedule in hand, the next move is comparing real financing lanes with people who understand construction lending.
+Loan availability, terms, and approval are never guaranteed, and we present lanes — not lender rankings.

-Affiliate link — we may earn a commission at no extra cost to you.
-Never affects our recommendations.
+Affiliate link — we may earn a commission at no extra cost to you; it never affects our recommendations.

-Punchline: renovation loans let you borrow partly against your home’s finished value rather than only its current value, which can reduce how much existing equity you need — and a 2025 rule change made them far more prefab-friendly.
-The catch is paperwork: appraisals, contractor documentation, draw controls, and agency-specific eligibility rules.
-You still face loan-to-value limits, down-payment or cash-to-close requirements, credit standards, and lender overlays.
+Punchline: renovation loans let you borrow partly against your home’s finished value rather than only its current value, which can sharply reduce how much equity you need today — and a 2025 rule change made them far more prefab-friendly.
+The price of admission is paperwork: appraisals, contractor documentation, draw controls, and agency-specific eligibility.
+You’ll still face loan-to-value limits, cash-to-close requirements, credit standards, and lender overlays.
+Three programs matter:

 - Fannie Mae HomeStyle Renovation.
-Fannie Mae confirms borrowers can use HomeStyle Renovation “to purchase or refinance a 1-unit property and construct or install a new ADU.”
-Per its HomeStyle Renovation FAQ, it can even be used to purchase and install a manufactured-home ADU, provided all standard manufactured-home requirements are met “including but not limited to conversion to real property.”
-And as noted above, SEL-2025-10 raised the allowable upfront disbursement to 50% of total renovation costs (effective immediately as of the Dec.
-10, 2025 announcement) and removed the prior $50,000 renovation cap for manufactured homes — both directly useful for prefab.
+Fannie Mae confirms HomeStyle can be used to purchase or refinance a one-unit property and construct or install a new ADU, and per its HomeStyle Renovation FAQ it can even cover a manufactured-home ADU when all standard manufactured-home requirements are met, “including but not limited to conversion to real property.”
+As covered above, SEL-2025-10 (Dec.
+10, 2025) raised the allowable upfront disbursement to 50% of total renovation costs and removed the prior $50,000 renovation cap for manufactured homes — both directly useful for prefab.
+Note the program requires a construction contract and inspections for work items over $5,000.

 - Freddie Mac CHOICERenovation.
-Freddie Mac states that CHOICERenovation can be used “to add a new ADU or renovate an existing ADU,” and that its ADU requirements apply across Freddie Mac mortgage products.
+Freddie Mac states CHOICERenovation can be used “to add a new ADU or renovate an existing ADU,” with its ADU requirements applying across Freddie Mac mortgage products.
+It’s the second agency path to put in front of a lender.

 - FHA 203(k).
-FHA’s rehabilitation mortgage can finance certain ADU work — generally adding an ADU attached to the existing structure, or renovating an existing attached or detached ADU — under conditions set in HUD Mortgagee Letter 2023-17, subject to FHA and lender rules.
-That same letter also lets lenders count 50% of the lesser of the appraiser’s estimated fair-market rent or the actual lease rent from a new ADU toward effective income in certain 203(k) cases.
+FHA’s Standard 203(k) rehabilitation mortgage can finance certain ADU work — generally adding an ADU attached to the existing structure, or renovating an existing attached or detached ADU — under HUD Mortgagee Letter 2023-17 (effective Oct.
+16, 2023).
+That same letter lets a lender count up to 75% of the estimated fair-market rent from an existing ADU, or 50% of the estimated rent from a new ADU built via 203(k), toward qualifying income in defined cases.
 Because FHA’s treatment of factory-built and manufactured units carries extra requirements, confirm your specific unit type with an FHA-approved lender before relying on 203(k).

 5. One-time-close construction-to-permanent (OTC)

-Punchline: an OTC loan combines construction financing and your permanent mortgage into a single closing, locking your permanent rate before the build starts and saving a second set of closing costs — but for prefab it only works if your lender writes factory deposits into the draw schedule.
-Fannie Mae explicitly allows Construction-to-Permanent financing to fund both a home and ADU construction.
-The make-or-break detail is finding a lender experienced with modular draws; a modular-savvy lender releases funds against a factory invoice and a review of the manufacturer rather than waiting for on-site progress.
+Punchline: an OTC loan combines construction financing and your permanent mortgage into a single closing — locking your permanent rate before the build starts and saving a second set of closing costs — but for prefab it only works if your lender writes factory deposits into the draw schedule.
+Fannie Mae explicitly allows Construction-to-Permanent financing to fund both a home and an ADU.
+The make-or-break detail is finding a modular-experienced lender: one who releases funds against a factory invoice and a review of the manufacturer, rather than waiting for on-site progress.
+Credit unions and regional banks with a modular track record are the usual home for this; a national retail call center usually is not.
+(One current wrinkle worth confirming: many lenders pulled back from VA one-time-close construction programs in 2025, so veterans should verify VA OTC availability specifically before relying on it.)

 6. Home equity investment (HEI)

-The honest negative, stated plainly: the Consumer Financial Protection Bureau describes home equity contracts as complex, often expensive compared with traditional home-secured financing, and hard to compare — and warns they can leave a homeowner facing a large repayment or a forced sale if they can’t settle.
-Because there’s no monthly payment, the settlement at the end can be substantial, and if your home appreciates strongly, an HEI can cost more than a conventional loan would have.
-If you don’t know when you’ll sell or whether you’ll have cash to settle, a traditional equity product is usually the safer choice.
+The honest negative: the Consumer Financial Protection Bureau (CFPB) describes home equity contracts as complex, often expensive compared with traditional home-secured financing, and hard to compare — and warns they can leave a homeowner facing a large repayment or a forced sale if they can’t settle.
+Because there’s no monthly payment, the settlement at the end can be large, and if your home appreciates strongly, an HEI can cost more than a conventional loan would have.
+If you don’t know when you’ll sell or whether you’ll have cash to settle, a traditional equity product is usually safer.

 7. Manufacturer-linked financing

-Punchline: because the prefab company designed the product, its in-house or partner financing is often built to match the factory payment schedule — which can neatly solve the deposit-timing trap — but it’s frequently brand-specific, state-specific, and not portable, so you should always compare it against an independent option.
-Samara, for example, lists its one-bedroom Backyard model starting at $170,000 plus installation and its XL10 starting at $277,000 plus installation, and states that financing is offered through third-party partners with eligibility depending on the borrower’s situation.
-Treat that as an illustration of how manufacturer financing works — a single-provider example, not a national availability claim or a rate quote.
+Punchline: because the prefab company designed the product, its in-house or partner financing is often built to match the factory payment schedule — which can neatly solve the deposit-timing trap — but it’s frequently brand-specific, state-specific, and not portable, so always compare it against an independent option.
+To illustrate how these programs work: Samara lists its 800-square-foot Backyard XL 8 starting at $249,000 plus installation (verified May 31, 2026), and states that financing is offered through third-party partners, with terms that can include as little as no money down and no payments or interest for 180 days while you keep your existing mortgage.
+Treat that as a single-provider illustration of the structure of manufacturer financing — not a national availability claim or a rate quote.

 When you evaluate any manufacturer financing, ask: Who is the actual lender?
 Is it available in my state?
 Does it cover site work, permits, taxes, foundation, delivery, and craning — or only the unit?
 Can I use my own lender instead?

-Our Prefab ADU Financing Path Finder takes four inputs and returns the paths worth discussing with a lender, plus your personal deposit-coverage gap.
-It’s an educational tool, not a lender recommendation.
+Four inputs, and you’ll see the paths worth discussing with a lender plus your personal deposit-coverage gap.

-Run the free Path Finder →Modular quote vs. turnkey total: what the sticker price hides
+Run the Path Finder →Modular quote vs. turnkey total: what the sticker price hides

 A prefab “starting at” price almost always covers the factory unit alone.
 The turnkey total adds foundation, delivery, craning, utility hookups, permits, taxes, site prep, and sometimes demolition or engineering — frequently 40% to 100%+ on top of the unit price.
-Financing the sticker price instead of the all-in installed budget is the single most expensive prefab mistake, because it leaves the project under-funded mid-build.
+Financing the sticker price instead of the all-in installed budget is the single most expensive prefab mistake, because it leaves the project under-funded mid-build, exactly when more money is hardest to get.

 | Abodu model | Size | Base price | + Avg. upgrades | = Avg. price | + Permits/taxes |